nick722/courses-react-ts/README.md

 PROGRESS
 Module 4.
 Async Redux
 TODO:
-[2 points] - Create new component PrivateRoute.
+[2 points] - Modify Logout functionality.
-Use PrivateRoute for routes:
-/courses/add;
-/courses/update/:courseId
+Call endpoint for loggout on a back-end.
+(See /logout in the SWAGGER)